qyjohn/DistributedBenchmark/README.md

 Use the following example to compose your tests.
 In the Distributed and Parallel Testing Framework, there are two types of jobs - node-generic jobs and node-specific jobs.
 For node-generic jobs, the value for the "node" attribute should be the wildcard character "*".
 For node-specific jobs, the value for the "node" attribute should be the IP address of the worker node.

+The value for the "command" attribute is the command to run on the worker nodes.
+The command must be present in the PATH, which is represented by the "path" attribute.

 ~~~~
 {
     "testName" : "ls",